aamanda-li/aamanda-li/README.md

 ---

 ### let’s connect! :)
-Send me an email: [amanda.li@queensu.ca](mailto:amanda.li@queensu.ca)
+send me an email: [amanda.li@queensu.ca](mailto:amanda.li@queensu.ca)
-Connect with me on [LinkedIn](https://www.linkedin.com/in/amanda-li-1889a9252/)
+connect with me on [linkedin](https://www.linkedin.com/in/amanda-li-1889a9252/)

 ---

-> "Great products aren’t just built — they’re designed with care, driven by empathy, and delivered with intent."
+> "great products aren’t just built — they’re designed with care, driven by empathy, and delivered with intent."